[Click here (recommended) for desktop mode.]

 The elderly widower Don Adolfo’s family and employees squabble over their share of wealth while making sure, as he does, to claim their objects of pleasure, illicitly if necessary.
 His daughter Cristy endures a loveless marriage with David but gets pregnant from her affair with Louie, who administers the Don’s educational institution.
 Louie’s wife Olivia objects to their new hire, an instructor with a liberal-activist background, incurring the wrath of the instructor’s wife.
 David meanwhile decides to blackmail Louie so he can start anew with Elma, whose husband Arthur, a lawyer for the school, wishes to collect on the promise he extracted from the instructor’s wife in exchange for his support.
 Don Adolfo finds comfort in his fiancée Victoria, but his possessive daughter tries to dig up dirt so she won’t have to lose her father.

 After several attempts at sex comedies, Danny L. Zialcita welded his immensely profitable approach to a small-town family saga and triumphed with an offbeat, sophisticated entry.
 The bedroom-to-boardroom roundelay avoids redundancies by adopting a wide variety of class and gender perspectives, and reserves the juiciest revelations toward the end.
 With the Marcos Sr. authoritarian system still firmly in place, the film could casually portray sexist acts, but it mitigates these blunders with humor and strong-women characterization (including a distaff brawl that’s funny and shocking in equal measure).
-Its final twist depicts how the titular word of honor gets qualified by several levels of irony; the complaint of most know-it-all commentators at the time that these types of films don’t possess any understanding of the upper-class lifestyle they exploit reflects on their critical limitations.
+Its final twist depicts how the titular word of honor gets qualified by several levels of irony; the complaint of most know-it-all commentators at the time that these types of films don’t possess any understanding of the upper-class lifestyle that they exploit, actually reflects on said critics’ own limitations.
 Palabra de Honor sets out to disparage, not document, its nominal heroes—and succeeds, to the lasting benefit of Pinas pop culture.

 Note

 [1] For Palabra de Honor and two succeeding films, Danny L. Zialcita used a name that did not have any other Philippine film credit before or after.
 Some posters and publicity materials, however, listed him as writer.
 Film archivist and researcher Monchito Nocon pointed out in a private exchange (Facebook Messenger, January 28, 2025) that “Mike Vergara is Danny’s son.
 His mom, Danny’s wife, was Leonor Vergara.
 Ergo, that’s really just Danny using another person’s name” inasmuch as the real-life Michael Vergara Zialcita, who’d appeared in some of his father’s previous films, would still have been a preteen at the time.
 Several possible reasons may have accounted for Zialcita’s decision.
-Relevant to film criticism would have been the shrill denunciations by members of the critics’ award-giving group for his alleged plagiarism of fairly accessible Western films samples.
+Relevant to film criticism would have been the shrill denunciations by members of the critics’ award-giving group for his alleged plagiarism of fairly accessible Western film samples.
 This behavior, premised on an “originality as [postcolonial] vengeance” slogan that originated in the national university, indicates an unexamined variation of colonial mentality where local authors and artists are expected to restrict themselves in realms of practice that Westerners would describe as tribute or homage if it occurred among themselves.

 Back to top